SoufianLabed/cross-ailumette/README.md

 To lauch cross-ailumette, don't forget to install the modules with "npm i".

 - For the launch on the CLI : "node ailumette"
-- For the launch with the graphic mode : "node ailumette --"
+- For the launch with the graphic mode : "node ailumette --gui"

 Thanks :D